 Integral Capitalism: A Primer

-In several of the businesses I run, I do not seek to put my competitor out of business, and instead work to create new avenues of opportunity through which we compete.
-I want a series of competitors, all with equal access to capital (unless they are corrupt).
+Don’t get me wrong – I have put competitors out of business before, and in some cases even acquired their companies as well.
+In several of the businesses I run or direct however, I do not seek to put my competitor out of business, and instead work to create new avenues of opportunity through which we compete.
+I typically want a series of competitors, all with equal access to capital (unless they are corrupt).
 This is called integral capitalism, a subject which I preach in my national advisement efforts.
 A subject upon which I shall expound in a later blog.
 I never develop a strategy for agri-food-supply for a country by creating ‘The National Hunger Organization.’
-It may sound good, but the simple reality is that such an approach only serves to invite elitism, corruption, collusion, overpricing and domination.
+Such an entity may sound advantageous to a snowflake, but the simple reality is that such an approach only serves to invite elitism, corruption, collusion, and eventually mafia, overpricing and domination.
+Observe what has happened with American Healthcare costs & corruption.
 In my businesses, I regularly call the other CEO’s and make them friendly competitors – and in some cases, life-long friends.
 I don’t consider my company being as large as possible – to be indicative of its success.
 I am in my 10th business startup now for companies I own and/or operate, and as well have advised hundreds of global corporations on corruption, trade and global operations practices.

 The real and only reasons (below) we run corporations, is so that they can serve mankind.
 And not in the Twilight Zone alien sense either: